minkiele/minkiele.github.io/src/apps/Vietnam/Vietnam.md

 3. Move the sub-stack of size n - 1 from the third to the second column;

 Apply recursively this sequence to any sub stack you're trying to move.

+To play on desktop drag & drop the top stones where you need them; to play on mobile tap the stack you're taking the stone from then tap the column where you're leaving it.